victormelatti/customer_insight/README.md

 - The **first available transaction date** in the database is dynamically set as the fallback `start_date`.

 ## 📌 Future Improvements
-The notebook contains notes regarding future work on
+The notebook contains notes regarding future work on:
 - Fast Inference
 - Scalability